-Hadron formation in scattering processes creates new gravitational mass from pure energy, linking the strong and gravitational interactions.
-This connection, via the energy-momentum tensor of Quantum Chromodynamics (QCD), has recently been developed~\cite{Polyakov_2018} and applied to the description of experimental data~\cite{burkert,kumericki,Dutrieux:2021nlz}, and most recently described with a relativistic treatment on the light front~\cite{Freese_2021,freese2021genuine}.
 Hadron formation is one of the last frontiers of QCD.
 While successful models of this process exist, they only have a tenuous connection to the underlying QCD origin of the process.
-The long distance scales involved in hadron formation currently preclude use of perturbative methods to calculate, for example, fragmentation functions (FF), which describe how color-carrying quarks and gluons turn into color-neutral hadrons or photons~\cite{METZ2016136}.
-The need for use of Minkowski space at high Bjorken scaling variable x$_{Bj}$ currently precludes lattice QCD calculations. \\ The kinematic region of lepton deep-inelastic scattering at high $x_{Bj}$, where $x_{Bj}$ is the fraction of the proton momentum carried by the struck quark, offers a powerfully simple interpretation compared to low $x_{Bj}$ where quark pair production dominates~\cite{PhysRevD.46.931}.
-In the single-photon exchange approximation, a valence quark absorbs the full energy and momentum of the virtual photon; thus, the energy transfer gives the initial energy of the struck quark, neglecting intrinsic quark momentum, and neglecting Fermi momentum of the nucleon for nuclear interactions.
+The long distance scales involved in hadron formation currently preclude use of perturbative methods to calculate, for example, fragmentation functions (FF), which describe how color-carrying quarks and gluons turn into color-neutral hadrons or photons~\cite{METZ2016136}. \\ The kinematic region of lepton deep-inelastic scattering at high $x_{Bj}$, where $x_{Bj}$ is the fraction of the proton momentum carried by the struck quark, offers a powerfully simple interpretation compared to low $x_{Bj}$ where quark pair production dominates~\cite{PhysRevD.46.931}.
+In the single-photon exchange approximation, a valence quark absorbs the full energy and momentum of the virtual photon $\gamma^*$; thus, the energy transfer gives the initial energy of the struck quark, neglecting intrinsic quark momentum, and neglecting Fermi momentum of the nucleon for nuclear interactions.
 At the same level of approximation, the initial direction of the struck quark is known from the momentum transfer of the collision, which provides a unique reference axis.
 For nuclear targets, this essentially creates a secondary ``beam’’ of quarks of known energy and direction, for which the interaction with the nuclear system provides information at the femtometer distance scale.

 An important experimental observable sensitive to the in-medium hadronization process - the complex process of the evolution of a struck quark into multiple hadrons - is the hadronic multiplicity ratio.
 It is defined as the normalized yield of hadron $h$ produced on a heavy nuclear target $A$ relative to a light nuclei, e.g., deuterium $D$: